MetaSUB-CAMP/camp_short-read-quality-control/README.rst

 Overview
 --------

-This module is designed to function as both a standalone MAG short-read quality control pipeline as well as a component of the larger CAMP metagenome analysis pipeline.
+This module is designed to function as both a standalone short-read quality control pipeline as well as a component of the larger CAMP metagenome analysis pipeline.
 As such, it is both self-contained (ex. instructions included for the setup of a versioned environment, etc.), and seamlessly compatible with other CAMP modules (ex. ingests and spawns standardized input/output config files, etc.).

 There are two filtration steps in the module- i) for general poor quality (Phred scores, length, Ns, adapters, polyG/X) and ii) for host reads- followed by a sequencing error correction step.
 The properties of the QC-ed FastQs are summarized in aggregate by a MultiQC report.